This case study shows how behavioral insights can assist change management and organizational transformation.

 Small changes, large impact – this is what behavioral insights have to offer for change management.
 The added value of (almost) zero-cost nudges arises from small improvements to routine and repetitive tasks that translate into major cost savings on the aggregate level.

 If you are interested in behavioral change management, please get in touch with us.
-We are always excited to learn more and help.
+We are always excited to learn more and help if we can.

 The case study and its underlying data serve illustrative purposes only.
 BEHAVIA makes no warranty, representation or undertaking whether expressed or implied, nor does it assume any legal liability, whether direct or indirect, or responsibility for the accuracy, completeness, or usefulness of any information presented in the case study.